 Team and enterprise plans have more complicated cost differences.
 LastPass has a teams plan that costs $4/user/month and a business plan that starts at $6/user/month.
 1Password similarly has a teams plan for up to ten users that costs $19.95/month, which is cheaper than LastPass for teams with between six and ten users.
 There's also a business plan for $7.99/user/month, and an enterprise tier with a custom rate.

 So there's no clear winner in the price department, really—it's going to depend on your specific situation.

 LastPass vs. 1Password: Which app should you use?

 Both LastPass and 1Password are solid password managers, covering the majority of use cases you're likely to run into.

-LastPass is the cheaper option and it's the only one that offers a free version.
+LastPass is the only app that offers a free version.
 For the extra money, 1Password offers local apps, a more polished UI, and a somewhat firmer security stance.
 If you'd rather store your vault locally or if you prefer the secret key approach that adds one extra step to getting into your account, then 1Password is probably for you.
 If not, then LastPass offers more features for less money.

 Finally, here's a side-by-side comparison of the two:

 App and platform compatibility

 Windows, Mac, iOS, Android, Chrome, Firefox, Safari, Opera, Microsoft Edge, command line, Debian, Ubuntu, Windows RT, Dolphin Browser